SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Multi_Threaded_Timer_Polling_Rate_Calculator.md

 ## About this tool

 When a multi-threaded timer is configured in a protocol, sometimes the *pollingrate* attribute is needed.
 Calculating the correct values for this attribute can be a bit cumbersome, as many different settings need to be taken into consideration.
 The PollingRate Calculator tool will make this job easier.
+This tool is available as a spreadsheet document.

-> This tool is available as a spreadsheet document, which you can download from [DataMiner Dojo](https://community.dataminer.services/download/pollingrate-calculator/).
+> You can download this tool from [DataMiner Dojo](https://community.dataminer.services/download/pollingrate-calculator/).

 ## Usage